laforge49/asynchronous-entities/README.md

 structures are supported.
 But not cyclic graphs.
 So while this is a very rich system for relationships between entities, there are limits.

+There are several built-in requests:
+* :SNAPSHOT - returns the entity's persistent map.
+* :PUSH-REQUEST-PORT - pushes the :new-request-port parameter onto the :REQUEST-PORT-STACK and returns the entity's persistent map.
+* :POP-REQUEST-PORT - pops the :REQUEST-PORT-STACK.
+* :ABORT - resets the entity's volatile map to the :saved-entity-map parameter.

 Federated requests may cause deadlocks if not properly done.
 To avoid this, (1) never implement a cyclic graph of entities,
 (2) an entity may only include decendents in a federated request,